RxHive/RxHive.github.io/index.md

 layout: minimal
 ---

-# RxHive: Open-Source Collaborative Medicine Database
+# Open-Source Collaborative Medicine Database

 RxHive is an open-source platform built on **Jekyll**, designed to collaboratively construct a comprehensive medicine database.
 By combining **AI-generated content** and **crowd-sourced contributions**, RxHive empowers healthcare professionals, researchers, and the wider community to build a reliable, ever-evolving repository of drug and treatment information.